alloy/react-native-eu/README.md

 There is the original [Deckset markdown document](presentation.md) and there’s an [exported PDF](presentation.pdf), but the latter does not contain the speaker notes, for those you will have to read the former along side the PDF.

+One detail that isn’t entirely obvious is that the ‘more efficient networking’ is about using not just GraphQL but also a JS library like Relay.

 ## Links

 * [Video of talk](https://www.youtube.com/watch?v=MbHBacYlHKQ)